 Rachael is an animal health, agriculture and public health researcher and educator.
 She is the Innovation Training and Education Lead at the Centre for Entrepreneurial Agri-Technology (CEAT) and convenes the Masters of Agricultural Innovation at the Fenner School of Environment and Society.
 At ANU we "teach ag differently" by working with industry to develop training and education programs to fill future needs gaps using cross-disciplinary approaches to address big challenges.

 Her research focuses on nutritional physiology of ruminants, mineral/vitamin metabolism, animal health and epidemiology.
 She is also interested in the intersection of human, animal and environmental health (one health) and agriculutre and climate change.

 Rachael has worked at the National Centre for Epidemiology and Population Health (NCEPH) at ANU where her work focused on the effects of enviornment and climate on health, particularly links between vitamin D metabolism, sun exposure and related health.
 She also led the ACT Bushfire Health Survey examining the holistic health and lifestyle effects of bushfire smoke.

-Before joining NCEPH in 2017, Rachael completed her PhD with Scibus and the Faculty of Veterinary Science at the University of Sydney, Australia, including collaboration with the University of Florida, FL.
+Before joining ANU, Rachael completed her PhD with Scibus and the Faculty of Veterinary Science at the University of Sydney, Australia, including collaboration with the University of Florida, FL.
 This work is focused on linkages between cattle nutrition with reproduction and health in the transition period, and effects of vitamin D supplementation in dairy cattle.
 Rachael has previously worked in sustainable agriculture policy and completed a Bachelor of Animal and Veterinary Bioscience in 2010 with honours (first class) in reproduction.